grassdog/osx/README.md

 - Install .secrets from 1Password
 - Install SSH Keys
 - Setup dock and login items
+- Copy across Music files and change owner

-- TODO Steps to configure apps
+TODO Write down steps to configure apps where non-trivial.

 ## 5. Install more apps from the Mac App Store